Nikhil22/udacity-nanodegree-self-driving-car/term1/behavioral-cloning/writeup.md

 The model contains dropout layers in order to reduce overfitting.
 The first fully connected layer has a dropout of 0.5.

 I originally trained with 22 epochs.
-This was clearly too high, as my loss was oscilating back and forth rather tahn gradually decreasing.
+This was clearly too high, as my loss was oscilating back and forth rather than gradually decreasing.
 This indicated that my model was overfitting.
 I eventually settled on an epoch number of 5.

 ####3.
 Model parameter tuning